iu-parfunc/gibbon/README.md

  * Jenkins (somewhat unreliable):
    [![Build Status](http://parfunc-ci.sice.indiana.edu/buildStatus/icon?job=gibbon/master)](http://parfunc-ci.sice.indiana.edu/job/gibbon/job/master/)

-Formerly the "tree-velocity" repo, this primarily stores the Gibbon compiler, an implementation of a high-performance functional language.
+This primarily stores the Gibbon compiler, an implementation of a high-performance functional language.

 This repository also contains a collection of sub-projects related to